minnafeng/mcgill-intro-computer-science/Assignment 1/README.md

 ## Assignment 1

-Topics: arrays, Java Linked List, storing Java objects, strings
+*Topics: arrays, Java Linked List, storing Java objects*

 The class defines a memory array and a linked list of objects.
 These objects define the intervals in the array where the strings are stored.
 The class has various methods for putting, getting, and removing a string to/from the memory.